-Patricia Lavocat , Business Developper, I started working to improve solidarity values and international cooperation.
-First in an NGO and later in a large bank where I initiated microfinance banking networks in several countries in Africa and Asia.
+I am Patricia Lavocat , a Business Developer, and I started working to improve solidarity values and international cooperation.
+I started off in an NGO and later moved to a large bank where I initiated microfinance banking networks in several countries in Africa and Asia.

-I’ve traveled across Africa and Asia for over 20 years, I met many actors and people, especially the most disadvantaged, and met beautiful people: passionate men and women, animated by the same values.
+I traveled across Africa and Asia for over 20 years, I met many people, especially the most disadvantaged and passionate men and women who were animated by the same values.
 Ethics and solidarity.
 They have chosen to put their skills at the service of the fragile populations and to fight on a daily basis to preserve our planet.
-It was from these encounters that Rue rangoli was born.
+It was from these encounters that Rue Rangoli was born.

 Personally, for 20 years I have been involved in a humanitarian association that supports a primary school in Niger to promote access to girls’ education in Niger, the poorest country in the world.
 I believe that access to education remains one of the keys to development in the South.

-For my involvment I was appointed knight of the national order of merit.
+To thank me for my involvement, I was appointed knight of the national order of merit.

 What is “Rue Rangoli” about?

-Rangoli is a very ancient ephemeral art of India.
-Every morning, using rice flour, the women make a drawing on the threshold of the house to welcome and ensure the protection of the house.
-Fruits of their creativity, these drawings nourish the animals of the street and thus honor all the living beings.
+Rangoli is a very ancient ephemeral art in India.
+Every morning, using rice flour, the women draw something on the threshold of the house to welcome and ensure the protection of the house.
+Fruits of their creativity, these drawings nourish the animals on the street and thus honor all living beings.

 It is this humanist vision that Rue Rangoli wishes to make loud and clear in order to combine the struggle against exclusion with sustainable development.